bioinfosourabh/Trio-Exome-Analysis-Pipeline/README.md

 ```

 ## Part 4: Autosomal Dominant Inheritance
+Objective:
+Find variants that are:
+Heterozygous (0/1) in proband
+Also heterozygous in at least one parent
+Located on autosomes
 Code:
 ```r
 bcftools view -i 'CHROM !~ "X|Y" && GT[0]="0/1" && (GT[1]="0/1" || GT[2]="0/1")' \